Posted By: CustomVite Nutrition Team Date: July 15, 2019 Comments: 0

 The following nutrients can help protect your eyes from damage, as well as protect them from certain eye diseases:

-- Lutein & Zeaxanthin: These principal carotenoids in the eye lens and macular region of the retina are powerful antioxidants that studies show may play a protective role in the eye.
-They also may reduce the development and progression of age related macular degeneration (AMD), a leading cause of blindness in older individuals.
+- Lutein & Zeaxanthin: These principal carotenoids in the eye lens and macular region of the retina are powerful antioxidants that studies show may play a protective role in the eye, including reducing the development and progression of age related macular degeneration (AMD), a leading cause of blindness in older individuals.

 - Zinc: Found in high concentrations in the eye (specifically the retina and choroid), zinc aids in the release of vitamin A from the liver, which in turn supports the production of melanin, a protective pigment in the eyes.